 Below is a comprehensive list of policies, procedures and points of contacts for UMBC students.

-In the event that it is unclear whom to contact to seek resolution, undergraduate students may consult with Dr. Amanda Knapp, Assistant Vice Provost, Academic Standards and Policy Administration in the Office of Undergraduate Education and graduate students may consult with Dr. Robert Deluty, Associate Dean of the Graduate School.
+In the event that it is unclear whom to contact to seek resolution, undergraduate students may consult with Dr. Amanda Knapp, Assistant Vice Provost, Academic Standards and Policy Administration in the Office of Undergraduate Education and graduate students may consult with Dr. Jeffrey Halverson, Associate Dean in the Graduate School.

 - Academic Actions (Probation, Suspension, Dismissal and Reinstatement Procedures)